CliCli-Editor/lualib/UpdateLog.md

 `2023-11-6`
 + Export all interfaces as markdown files and store them `doc/doc.md`
-+ Fixed a bug in 'Demo /ECA calls Lua function' (' args' in ECA code was written incorrectly `arg`）
++ Fixed a bug in 'Demo/ECA calls Lua function' (' args' in ECA code was written incorrectly `arg`）

 `2023-11-3`